Neuro-Affirming Autism & ADHD Assessments for Teens

 We follow the Lived Experience Informed Practice model, meaning lived experience is the foundation for our diagnostic exploration.
 We then blend this with an understanding of your teen’s life circumstances, an intersectional lens, clinical best practice, and evidence-based research to make meaning.

-We engage our clients collaboratively during this process, which includes: gathering a detailed history through an intake questionnaire (required for the teen’s adult(s) and optional for the teen); completing self-assessments (optional for all); conducting a clinical interview session; and writing a detailed report that includes evaluation outcomes, recommendations, and accommodation letters for college and/or work.
+We engage our clients collaboratively during this process, which includes: gathering a detailed history through an intake questionnaire (required for the teen’s adult(s) and optional for the teen); completing self-assessments (optional for all); conducting a clinical interview session; and writing a detailed report that includes assessment outcomes, recommendations, and accommodation letters for college and/or work.

 -

 Yes!
-In the Commonwealth of Virginia, under Virginia Code §54.1-3500, licensed clinical social workers (LCSW) can provide diagnostic services at the autonomous practice level and use the DSM for diagnostic evaluation.
+In the Commonwealth of Virginia, under Virginia Code §54.1-3500, licensed clinical social workers (LCSW) can provide diagnostic services at the autonomous practice level and use the DSM for diagnostic assessment.
 (Learn more here.)
 We map our diagnostic reports back to the DSM-5-TR for this reason.

-While LCSWs cannot conduct full neuropsychological testing, autism and ADHD evaluations don’t require this for diagnosis.
+While LCSWs cannot conduct full neuropsychological testing, autism and ADHD assessments don’t require this for diagnosis.
 While there are some reasons a Doctorate-level provider may be necessary, such as when applying for SSDI, our method gives access to a clinical diagnosis, detailed written report, recommendations, and resources.
 We also can include accommodation letters for work and school (at no extra charge); we have found colleges to welcome Masters-level diagnosis, and we use approaches that maximize this acceptance.

 -